mowbraysuburbs/Spotify_ETL/README.md

 ## Installation
 ### Spotify API
-First, need to create an account with Spotify for Developers [here](https://developer.spotify.com/dashboard/).
+First, need to create an account with [Spotify for Developers](https://developer.spotify.com/dashboard/).
 Thereafter, create an app to get your account's Client ID and Client Secret ID.

 ### Identity and Access Management (IAM)
 AWS Access Key and Secret Key are required for Databricks to read files within the S3 bucket in your AWS account.
 Create a user under the 'Access management-Users' tab.
 Once the user has been created, download the credential information of your account (in a .csv format).